 Class meets every weekday 9am-12noon – one CS faculty will give a presentation on core CS

 topics: Data Structures & Algorithms, Evolution of Programming Langauges, Network computing, Mobile apps, Embedded programming, UI design, Robotics, the software process, and so on.

-Class will meet on Mondays & Wednesdays 9am-12noon.
-Finalize teams.
-Each team should select a project to work ON.
+We will help to finalize the projects for each team.
 UTD graduate students will be assigned as mentors for each team.

 July 13-August 7

 Teams can work on the projects in their own schedule.
 Each team should meet with the mentor at least one per week and provide status update every week as well.